adammakesfilm/creative-resources/README.md

 -  [WriterDuet](https://www.writerduet.com/) is a screenwriting software for writing and editing screenplays and other forms of mass media with both a free and paid plan. *Plus 50% off for students and educators*
 - [BoardThoughts](http://www.boardthoughts.com/) is a free online storyboard creator, it may not look that nice but it works well!
 - [I❤PDF](https://www.ilovepdf.com/) gives a variety of PDF tools all in one place.
 All are 100% FREE and easy to use!
 Merge, split, compress, convert, rotate, unlock and watermark PDFs with just a few clicks.
+- [Scribus](https://sourceforge.net/projects/scribus/) can be used to create professional-looking documents like books, newsletters, and brochures

 ### 🎨 Graphics [^](#table)
 - [Canva](https://www.canva.com/) is a free-to-use online graphic design tool.
 Use it to create social media posts, presentations, posters, videos, logos and more.